Need a gift for a gifted musician?

 The SoundCloud Premium accounts also come as virtual gifts and it takes only two minutes to get one.
 Head over to our Gift page and check out the different Premium accounts starting at only €29 per year.

-Be The Bear is the baby of Danish/English vocalist Christina Wehage and Swedish music producer Mattias Bolin.
-The duo met in Gothenburg in the summer of 2009.
-They released their debut EP “Fireships” in the winter of 2011, following it up with the single “Bad Things” which instantly topped the iTunes charts in Sweden.
-Since then the duo has been celebrated internationally, with the brooding “Coffee Kids” and the sugar-sweet "Bump" being their most recent singles.
+Be The Bear’s single “Bad Things” topped the iTunes charts in Sweden.
+Since then the music has been celebrated internationally, with the brooding “Coffee Kids” and the sugar-sweet “Bump” being their most recent singles.
+Be The Bear’s debut album is to be released in 2014.

 “Scandinavia once again proves to be a musical paradise … The voice of the singer seems to swim in places recalling the best achievements of Bjork, or the charismatic voice of Florence Welch.”